 When it comes to the first pictures, don’t be too critical of yourself.
 You’ll probably look at those pictures and think, “Ugh!
 I look horrible!” or “I should have thrown some make-up on!”
 Mama, you just had a baby, you look wonderful!
 Include those pictures because they show real life.

-Those first few weeks of life with a newborn are always a blur, but remember what you can and include those memories.
-When your little one is turning one-year-old, waking up at midnight, 2 a.m., 4:30 a.m. and 6:30 a.m. will probably seem like a distant memory.
+Those first few weeks of life with a newborn are always a blur, but remember what you can about this new beginning and include those memories.
+When your little one is turning one year old, waking up at midnight, 2 a.m., 4:30 a.m. and 6:30 a.m. will probably seem like a distant memory.
 It may not seem like this will be a pleasant memory, but you’ll realize how short it was when you look back.

 You’ll definitely want a spot for monthly pictures in the baby book.
 This is a fun way to see how much your little one grew from one month to the next.
 Usually, you’ll want to do this for the first year of your baby’s life.